viktoriaz32/EV-Market-Penetration-Forecast/README.md

 The analysis models how price, marketing spend, rebates, and charging infrastructure influence EV adoption over time.
 It includes full time-series forecasting, scenario testing, and KPI reporting built natively in Excel.

+Tools: Python, Excel

+Note: All data in this project is simulated for demonstration purposes.
+No confidential or proprietary automotive data is used.

 ## Objectives

 - Analyze historical EV adoption data (2021–2024)